C-Stewart-GH/Data_Lake_Analysis_Project/README.md

 To create a simple example Data Lake, the team first created two NoSQL document databases in MongoDB.
 The first database imported the Covid-19 Twitter data that was pulled into MySQL above.
 The second database used Python packages tweepy and pymongo to automatically pull 62 tweets related to 'data lakes' within a specified date range.
 Jupyter Notebook used to pull in the data can be found [here](../main/Jupyter%20Notebooks/Gather_Tweets_and_Upload_to_MongoDB.ipynb).

 Next, the team configured an Atlas Data Lake that feeds in data from both databases.
-Each database features did not match and this is acceptable in a Data Lake.
+Each database features did not match, and this is acceptable in a Data Lake.
 This is because Data Lakes allow an unstructured data extract and the transformation of the data into an organized format will occur at the point when the data is needed.
 In a Data Warehouse, this would not be possible because the data must be in a consistent structured format.

 Configuration of Data Lake: